 These results show Marymount graduates’ proficiency levels in the expected learning outcomes for this program.
 Faculty make this assessment in designated degree-level assessment courses in which students demonstrate what they’ve learned.

-Marymount’s Bachelor of Arts in Psychology program produces graduates who can collaborate and use data to support decisions.
+Marymount’s Bachelor of Arts in Psychology program produces career-ready and collaborative graduates who can communicate effectively and use data to support decisions.